Maximise brand value by formulating to 2023 consumer food preferences

 Improving nutrition and health benefits can help manufacturers maximise value

 The nutrition, health and wellness space covers a lot of ground.
 It, of course, relates to physical well-being with the foods and beverages we use to fuel and nourish our bodies.
 However, it also pertains to mental and emotional well-being and lifestyle choices, such as choosing products for their sustainability or fair-trade practices.

 According to the ATLAS study, nutrition or health benefits show the greatest opportunity for consumers to accept higher prices.
-For example, as the world becomes more educated on the benefits of fiber and gut health, products higher in fiber have drawn considerable attention.1
+For example, as the world becomes more educated on the benefits of fibre and gut health, products higher in fibre have drawn considerable attention.1

-Deliver nutrition, health & wellness benefits that consumers want
+Deliver nutrition, health and wellness benefits that consumers want

 Ingredion has options to satisfy the most in-demand nutrition, health and wellness label claims.

 We create solutions for cleaner, more sustainable food and beverages with ideal taste, texture and functionality.